Trump's veto of massive defense bill sets up possible override vote next week - KION546

 Trump’s veto of massive defense bill sets up possible override vote next week

-President Donald Trump on Wednesday vetoed the sweeping defense bill that both chambers of Congress recently passed by veto-proof majorities, setting up a possible veto override vote that could pit members of his own party against him.
+President Donald Trump on Wednesday vetoed the sweeping defense bill that both chambers of Congress recently passed by veto-proof majorities, setting up what could be the first veto override of his presidency, which would pit members of his own party against him.

 The House is expected to act Monday, when all eyes be watching to see how many Republicans stick with their previous support for the bill.
 House Minority Leader Kevin McCarthy has suggested many Republicans won’t vote to override Trump’s veto, despite having voted for the bill itself, so it’s unclear if the override attempt will be successful or if the veto will be sustained.